 5) Mercy Rule: There is a mercy rule of 10 runs.

 i.
-For whole game: If a game has played for 2/3 of the total game time allotted (e.g., 30 minutes for 45 minute games) OR there has been at least 5 completed innings AND the run differential is greater than 10 runs, then the captain of the losing team can agree to end the game.
-Only the captain of the losing team will decide
+For whole game: If a game has played for 2/3 of the total game time allotted (e.g., 30 minutes for 45 minute games) OR there has been at least 5 completed innings AND the run differential is 10 runs or greater, then the captain of the losing team can agree to end the game.
+Only the captain of the losing team will decide.

 6) Delay of Game: Any player caught purposefully delaying the game will receive a warning from the referee.
 If the player continues to delay the game after the warning the player may be dismissed from the game by the referee.

 1) Pitching: Balls must be pitched by hand.
 The pitch must be released underhanded and cannot be released overhand.